Skip to Main Content

 Download Curriculum Vitae

-Dr. Brion's current research interest includes (1) improving nutrition and growth in very preterm and very low birth weight infants to optimize neurodevelopment and to reduce signs suggestive of metabolic syndrome in high-risk preterm infants and (2) using evidence-based medicine to improve morbidity and morbidity in neonates.
-He has obtained funding from Children’s Medical Center Foundation at Dallas and from the Gerber Foundation.
+Dr. Brion's current research interest includes (1) improving nutrition and growth in very preterm and very low birth weight infants to optimize neurodevelopment and to reduce signs suggestive of metabolic syndrome in high-risk preterm infants and (2) using evidence-based medicine to improve morbidity and morbidity (e.g., necrotizing enterocolitis) in neonates.

 In preterm infants fed human milk, milk fortification can be adjusted by 1) optimization, based on growth rate and serum analyses, or 2) individualization, based on daily human milk nutrient analysis.
 Randomized allocation to adjusting macronutrients based on breast milk analysis in preterm neonates did not improve weight gain, linear growth or weight/length disproportion at 36 weeks postmentrual age or discharge.
-Long-term follow-up of these infants is now in process to assess the development of signs of metabolic syndrome and neurodevelopment.
+Follow-up at 18-38 months showed that the type of feeding supplementation had no effect on Bayley scores.
+At 3 years of age, infants in the experimental arm (individualized fortification) had central obesity and higher serum leptin:adiponectin ratio and central obesity compared with controls.
+Notably, serum leptin:adiponectin ratio was strongly correlated with weight gain and anthropometric measurements suggesting central obesity.

 Valid serial length measurements in preterm infants were shown to permit characterization of growth patterns.
 A quality improvement project using adjustable feedings plus accurate serial length measurements was successful in reducing excessive weight gain and weight length disproportion at discharge without affecting linear growth, head growth or neurodevelopment.
 Among extremely low gestational age neonates (ELGANs) a serum Zinc concentration was obtained in 52 with insufficient linear growth (17%).
-Zinc deficiency was diagnosed in 33% small for GA (SGA) compared to 13% non-SGA infants (P=0.01).
 Zinc supplementation for >2 weeks improved head growth to discharge or 50 weeks postmenstrual age in infants with Zinc deficiency.
-Additional studies are in process to assessl linear growth, ventricular size and neurodevelopment.
+Additional studies are in process to assess linear growth, ventricular size and neurodevelopment.

 A quality improvement project is in progress at Parkland Hospital, aiming at reducing necrotizing enterocolitis stage II or greater (Bell classification) among high-risk neonates, i.e., those born with gestational age < 33 weeks and those with birthweight < 1500 grams.
 Another project is designed to assess risk for either death or developing necrotizing enterocolitis stage III.